bcgov/data-publication/pages/open_data_w.md

 For guidelines on [open format file content](dsg_bcdc_file_based_content.md) formating.

 ## BC DATA CATALOGUE METADATA RECORDS
-All datasets under the OGL-BC require a metadata record in the BC Data Catalogue (BCDC), aka, the Catalouge.
+All datasets under the OGL-BC require a metadata record in the BC Data Catalogue (BCDC), aka, the Catalogue.

 Irregardless if a dataset is under the OGL, any BC Governement or Broader Public Sector (BPS) dataset can be published in the BCDC.